yankay/scala-tour/scala-tour.md

 echoServer ! "hi"
 system.shutdown
 ```
-### Actor Implement
+### Actor Implementation
-Actor is more light weight than thread.
+An Actor is more lightweight than a thread.
 Millions of actors can be generated in Scala.
-The secret is that Actor can reuse thread.
+The secret is that an Actor can reuse a thread.
-The mapping relationship between Actor and Thread is decided by Dispatcher.
+The mapping relationship between an Actor and a Thread is decided by a Dispatcher.
-This example create 4 Actors, and it would print its thread when it invoked.
+This example creates 4 Actors, and prints its thread name when invoked.
-You can find that there are no fix mapping relationship between Actor and Thread.
+You will find there is no fixed mapping relationship between Actors and Threads.
-A Actor can use multi threads.
-And a thread can be used by multi Actors.
+An Actor can use many threads.
+And a thread can be used by many Actors.

 ```
 import akka.actor.{ Actor, Props, ActorSystem }